amintoorchi/amintoorchi/README.md

 ### **3. Frontend & Growth**

-Committed to full-stack proficiency, I continuously expand my knowledge in modern frontend technologies like **TypeScript** and **React**.
+Committed to full-stack proficiency, I continuously expand my knowledge in modern frontend technologies like **JavaScript** and **React**.
 This growth mindset ensures a comprehensive understanding of the entire application lifecycle, from performance optimization to user experience.

 ---